-All programs applying for Texas Rising Star certification must:
+All programs requesting Texas Rising Star certification must:

-*Programs that are not regulated by CCR but are regulated by the US military and in good standing are also eligible to apply for Texas Rising Star certification.
+*Programs that are not regulated by CCR but are regulated by the US military and in good standing are also eligible to request Texas Rising Star certification.

 Health and Human Services Commission (HHSC) Child Care Regulation (CCR) is the licensing and regulatory agency for the state of Texas.
 CCR standards establish minimum licensing requirements that all child care and early learning programs must follow.
 If an early learning program has repeated licensing deficiencies, CCR may place the program on corrective action.
 CCR may initiate an adverse action to include a revocation or suspension of a license if:

 Accordingly, as set forth in §809.131, early learning programs placed on corrective or adverse action by CCR are automatically found not to have demonstrated consistent compliance with minimum licensing standards and, therefore, are not eligible to participate in Texas Rising Star.

 Texas Rising Star-certified programs choose to meet standards that exceed CCR’s minimum standards and must demonstrate consistent compliance with the state’s minimum licensing requirements.
 Programs are screened for licensing compliance over the most recent 12 months prior to any assessment and on a quarterly basis.

 Programs are not eligible to request an initial assessment for Texas Rising Star if any of the noted deficiencies listed below are cited during the most recent 12-month CCR licensing period.
 Programs that are currently Texas Rising Star will incur a star-level drop for each deficiency cited during the most recent 12-month CCR licensing period.
 Two-Star certified programs will be placed on suspension status.